 It's possible to catch chickenpox from someone with shingles, but not the other way around.

 Is there a vaccine against chickenpox?

-So it may be possible to develop the infection after vaccination.
-Similarly, there is a chance that someone who has received the vaccine could develop chickenpox after coming in close contact with a person who has shingles.
+It may be possible to develop the infection after vaccination.
+There is also a chance that someone who has had the vaccine could develop chickenpox after coming into close contact with a person who has shingles.